Participant Eligibility in Adult Day Care Center

 Adult day care centers are required to provide an individual plan of care for each enrolled functionally impaired participant.
 Such a plan must demonstrate a center’s ability to provide a variety of health, social, and supportive services for its enrolled participants, per 7 CFR, Section 226.19(a)(2).
 For CACFP purposes, participating centers do not need an individual plan of care for participating adults sixty years of age or older who are not functionally impaired.
 They must, however, have a plan for each functionally impaired participating adult.

-If you have any questions regarding this MB, please contact the CACFP Specialist assigned to your agency listed in the Download Forms section of the Child Nutrition Information and Payment System.
-You may also contact Robin Kraus, CACFP Unit Secretary, by phone at 916-327-2991 or by e-mail at firstname.lastname@example.org.
+If your agency has questions regarding this MB, please contact the CACFP Specialist assigned to your agency.
+You will find a list of contact information for specialists in the Download Forms section of the Child Nutrition Information and Payment System.
+You may also contact Nancy Charpentier, CACFP Office Technician, by phone at 916-327-2991 or by e-mail at firstname.lastname@example.org.